The representation of an IPv4 address in the DNS system.

 International Organisation for Standardisation.
 An international organisation comprised mostly of national standardisation agencies.

 A suite of international standards for labelling countries, territories, sub-national entities and former countries.
-Most notable, Part 1 of ISO 3166 (aka ISO 3166-1) is used by IANA to determine country-codes for top-level domains.
+Most notable, Part 1 of ISO 3166 (aka ISO 3166-1) is used to determine country-codes for top-level domains.

 A part of the ISO 3166 suite of standards describing two and three letters codes that represent countries.
 The two letter codes in ISO 3166-1 are used to determine the domains used for country-code top-level domains.